DK-Kim4312/donna/README.md

 ## Features

 - **Calendar Integration**: Donna AI seamlessly integrates a calendar system, allowing users to schedule and manage their events, appointments, and tasks effortlessly.
+We are using Full Calendar at the moment.

 - **Chat-based AI Assistant**: Donna provides an intuitive chat interface where users can interact with an AI assistant to perform tasks, set reminders, receive notifications, and more.
+(LLM not yet integrated)

 - **NextJS**: The frontend of Donna AI is built using NextJS, a popular React framework known for its performance and flexibility.